aidos-lab/aidos-lab.github.io/content/blog/magedge.md

 To design structure-aware pooling operations, we find that it is of interest to leverage tools from computational geometry to formally quantify the qualitative difference between graphs.
 That is, we make precise when a pooled graph succeeds or fails to preserve the original graph’s geometry by tracking whether key graph invariants are preserved.
 In particular, we find that the magnitude or the spread of a graph, which are generalised measures of size and diversity, are especially promising candidates.
 By using the magnitude or spread of a graph to guide our pooling decisions, we aim to preserve the graph’s structural diversity.

 For this blog post, we briefly present the intuition behind computing these invariants.[^maths] Want to learn more?
-More details can be found in our [graph pooling paper](https://arxiv.org/abs/2506.11700), in our previous work on [diversity evaluation using magnitude](https://arxiv.org/abs/2311.16054), or further references on magnitude or spread.[^ref]
+Further details can be found in our [graph pooling paper](https://arxiv.org/abs/2506.11700), our previous work on [diversity evaluation using magnitude](https://arxiv.org/abs/2311.16054), or other references on magnitude or spread.[^ref]

 First, to consider the geometry of a graph, we view the graph as a metric space characterised by its nodes and the structural dissimilarity between them.
 Specifically, we compute diffusion distances based on the graph’s adjacencies, which allows us to directly make comparisons across graphs.[^diffusion]